Qaaed/smart-campus-api/README.md

 ### 3.2 Query Parameters vs. Path-Based Filtering

 **Question:**
-Contrast using `@QueryParam` with an alternative design where the type is part of the URL path (e.g., `/api/v1/sensors/type/CO2`).
-Why is the query parameter approach superior?
+You implemented this filtering using @QueryParam.
+Contrast this with an alternative design where the type is part of the URL path (e.g., /api/vl/sensors/type/CO2).
+Why is the query parameter approach generally considered superior for filtering and searching collections?

 **Answer:**
 Using query parameters (`?type=CO2`) is superior because it aligns with strict REST semantics.
 The URL path dictates the location of a resource, while query parameters act as optional filters.
 Using a path variable for filtering (e.g., `/type/CO2`) falsely implies that "type" is a permanent structural folder.